-Studies have shown that up to 70% of nursing home residents have received antibiotics during a year and that 40-75% of antibiotics prescribed may be unnecessary or inappropriate (19).
+Studies have shown that up to 70% of nursing home residents have received antibiotics during the prior year and that 40-75% of antibiotics prescribed may be unnecessary or inappropriate (19).
 The CDC recommends that all nursing homes take steps to implement stewardship activities.
 Implementing the CDC's Core Elements of Antibiotic Stewardship for Nursing Homes is expected to reduce adverse events, prevent emergence of resistance, and lead to better outcomes for nursing home residents (19, 20).

-NHSN annual survey data on core element implementation in Minnesota reveals an increase during 2016-2019 (Figure 17); these increases mirrored national improvements in implementation (21).
+NHSN annual survey data on core element implementation in Minnesota reveals an increase during 2016-2019 (Figure 20); these increases mirrored national improvements in implementation (21).
 In 2020, the first year of the COVID-19 pandemic, the percentage of nursing homes that implemented all seven core elements declined, likely a result of strained staffing and resources.
-The reporting and education core elements experienced the greatest drop in implementation in 2020 (Figure 18).
-While most of the core elements had demonstrated progress with implementation in 2021 and 2022, several core elements saw slight declines in implementation in 2022 including drug expertise (dropped from 97% to 94%) and tracking (dropped from 99% to 96%).
+The reporting and education core elements experienced the greatest drop in implementation in 2020 (Figure 21).
+While most of the core elements had demonstrated progress with implementation from 2020 to 2023, several core elements saw declines in implementation in 2023 including reporting (dropped from 88% to 79%), action (dropped from 100% to 98%), and leadership (dropped from 100% to 99%).

-Figure 18.
-Proportion of Minnesota nursing homes meeting each stewardship core element by year, according to NHSN.
+Figure 20.
+Proportion of Minnesota and national nursing homes that implemented all seven core elements by year, according to NHSN.